 Apart from the above mentioned benefits that can be obtained from the employment of the non-Hermitian theories in our modeling of natural events, a big problem was thought to exist in dealing with such theories.
-In fact, for physical amplitude calculations in the non-Hermitian theories, the metric operator formulations are indispensable .
-However, the suggested regimes for metric operator in the literature turns the calculations divergent even at the quantum mechanical case \cite{bendvs}.
-For Higher dimensions, the degree of divergences will be even higher and the calculation of the metric operator becomes complicated and even hard to get it in a closed form for some perturbative calculations \cite{bendmet}.
-However, Jones and Rivers showed that in case of metric operator of gauge form one can get physical amplitudes from path integrals within the non-Hermitian theory \cite{jonesqds}.
-Moreover, it has been shown that the effective field approach knows about the metric \cite{jonesgr1} and since effective field approach can be easily extended to the important quantum field case \cite{aboeff,aboebt}, one may not worry about the metric any more.
+In fact, for physical amplitude calculations in the non-Hermitian theories, the metric operator formulations are indispensable.
+However, the suggested regimes for metric operator calculations in the literature turns the theory divergent even at the quantum mechanical level of study \cite{bendvs}.
+For Higher dimensions, the degree of divergences will be even higher and the calculation of the metric operator becomes complicated and even hard to get in a closed form for some perturbative calculations \cite{bendmet}.
+However, Jones and Rivers showed that in case of metric operator of gauge form, one can get physical amplitudes from path integrals within the non-Hermitian theory \cite{jonesqds} .
+Moreover, it has been shown that the effective field approach does know about the metric \cite{jonesgr1,jonesgr2} and since effective field approach can be easily extended to the important quantum field case \cite{aboeff,aboebt}, one may not worry about the metric any more.